AnushkaG2509/soma-lab/index.md

   image="images/photo.jpg"
   link="team"
   title="Our Team"
+  flip=true
+  style="bare"
   text=text
 %}

 {% capture text %}

 Spatial multi-omics enables high-resolution mapping of cellular architecture and communication in intact tissues by integrating transcriptomic, proteomic, and other molecular layers.
-If you have a biological or clinical question where spatial context could provide new insight, we collaborate closely—from study design and sample collection to data generation and integrative analysis.
-We would love to hear from you and explore how we can work together.
+If you have a biological or clinical question where spatial context could provide new insight, we collaborate closely, from study design and sample collection strategy, to data generation and integrative analysis.

 {%
   include button.html
   link="contact"
-  text="Contact Us"
+  text="Contact us"
   icon="fa-solid fa-arrow-right"
   flip=true
   style="bare"